How to Build Company or Account Hierarchies through Relationships

 By automating with a template, you'll save time and ensure that your company records are consistently associated on an ongoing basis.

 You can create multiple templates for different types of associations, and bundle them together using Recipes.
-Additionally, Hubspot users can integrate Recipes into HubSpot Workflow Builder
+Additionally, Hubspot users can integrate Recipes into HubSpot Workflow Builder.

-It's a good idea to start with Exact Match for the straightforward matches, then use Similar Match to look for edge cases.
+It's a good idea to start with Exact Match for the straightforward matches, then use Similar Match to broaden the search and look for edge cases.

 Exact Match looks for values that match exactly, with no differences from one record to the next.
 Any unique identifying fields should use Exact Match.